 “If we can use minimally invasive surgery to take some of the recovery time and complications out of cancer surgery, then I think we’ve really done a lot of good for patients fighting cancer.”

 This is Dr. Marchand’s second world record in laparoscopic surgery.
 In 2008 Dr. Marchand was awarded a Guinness World Record for the removal of the largest uterus laparoscopically.
 In this case, it was not a cancerous mass, but a seven-pound benign (non-cancerous) uterus that was removed.

-In addition to the two world records, Dr. Marchand is extensively published in laparoscopic surgery and was recently the first U.S. surgeon to receive SOEMIS recognition, (Surgeon of Excellence in Minimally Invasive Surgery) from The American Association of Gynecologic Laparoscopist’s (AAGL.org) and the Surgical Review Corporation (surgicalreview.org).
+In addition to the two world records, Dr. Marchand is extensively published in laparoscopic surgery and was recently the first U.S. surgeon to receive SOEMIS recognition, (Surgeon of Excellence in Minimally Invasive Surgery) from the Surgical Review Corporation (surgicalreview.org).
+(Formerly sponsored by AAGL.
+(The American Association of Gynecologic Laparoscopist’s) AAGL.org).
 Dr. Marchand is internationally regarded as an expert in developing and performing advanced surgical techniques, particularly in minimally invasive surgery.
 For further information regarding Dr. Marchand and his publications and research please visit www.gregmarchandmd.com

 Date of Surgery: 04/21/2015

 Date of Award of World Record Academy World Record: 1/27/2017

 Actual Title of Record: “Successful Laparoscopic Ovarian Cancer staging Surgery on the Largest Malignant Ovarian Tumor”